hasemar/SMU_fishCounter/README.md

 # SMU_fishCounter
 laser curtain fish counter developed by SMU senior design group

+This Arduino program controls 2 columns of 24 5mw laser diodes that sequentially fire onto 24 individual LD-photoresistors.
+If a blockage is detected then it is analysed and logged onto an SD-card.
+There is a level sensor and velocimeter integrated into the functionality.

 ----NOTEPAD CHANGE LOG MAINTAINED BEFORE GITHUB MIGRATION------- This version is in development and built from Fish_Counter_20161222: